top of page

 7-sins social media.png

-Above: If social media sites could be matched with the Seven Deadly Sins, here's what it would look like.
+Above: If social media sites could be matched with the Seven Deadly Sins, here's what that would look like.

 Eleanor Davies.jpeg